Monalicous/portfolio/README.md

 # Portfolio Website
-Portfolio Website -This is my first ever project created with success with the help of many resources.
+-This is my first ever project created with success with the help of many resources.

 # HTML has a lay out of my page divided into sections namely:
 -Home